Eissek/coggle-expressions/README.md

 To add a branch to above we must again use the parentheses ().
 But this time we place it inside like so:
 ` ("Sports" ("Football")) `
-So now the diagram will have a branch leading to football
+So now the diagram will have a branch leading to football.

+The first string of words will always be the diagram name.
+For example:  ` ("Favourite Fruits" ("Apple") ("Oranges") ("Grapes")) `
+"Favourite Fruits " will be the name of the diagram.

 #### Example
 Copy and paste the code below into a text file and save as "music_diagram.txt":